KostasKoutrou/kostaskoutrou.github.io/_posts/2030-12-31-troubleshoot-mde-with-kql.md

 | where tostring(AdditionalFields) contains "PUA"
 ```

 Generally, it was noticed that the KQL queries provided by Microsoft's documentation sometimes have issues.
 For example, the KQL query provided [here](https://learn.microsoft.com/en-us/defender-endpoint/detect-block-potentially-unwanted-apps-microsoft-defender-antivirus#view-pua-events-using-advanced-hunting) to view PUA events only checks for a subset of PUA events, because it checks for the "PUA:" substring instead of "PUA" (without the column), missing many events like "PUABundler".
-Therefore, please use the KQL query provided in this post.
+Therefore, it is better to use the above KQL query provided in this post.

 ### Windows Defender Application Control (WDAC) and AppLocker